 Again, I’m not saying that landing pages should only follow these rules.
 But the most productive, particularly the ones that are easiest to track, are those that follow one or more of these three rules.

-If your landing page is meant to generate a lead or a sale, and particularly if you’re buying traffic to that page, you want to follow those three rules as precisely as possible.
+If the goal of your landing page is to generate a lead or a sale, and particularly if you’re buying traffic to that page, you want to follow those three rules as precisely as possible.
 Stick with one action, goal, or outcome.

-But what if your landing page is an article on your blog that you’re trying to rank organically?
-In this case, it makes perfect sense to provide users with additional content — links to other articles that may possibly answer additional or related queries they may have.
+But what if your landing page is an article you’re trying to rank organically?
+Then it makes perfect sense to provide users with additional content — links to other articles that may answer additional or related queries they may have.

-You have multiple opportunities to link to other pages of your website, whether they’re to additional content or for visiting other landing pages.
-In my experience, they tend to revolve around four types:
+Within each piece of content, there are many opportunities to link to other internal pages, whether they’re for reading additional content or for visiting other parts of your website.
+In my experience, they revolve around four types: